LateNightIceCream/LateNightIceCream.github.io/_posts/2020-08-12-solar-tracker.md

 I 3D printed most of the mechanical parts which worked great and also not so great sometimes.
 The whole build can be seen in the image below.

 Later on in the process I also designed a PCB to hold all the components because I grew tired of all the wires and the flimsy connections to the breadboard.
+It really just holds all the modules as well as connections for power and motors, an LED for showing the RTC operation, and two simple first order low pass filters for debouncing the limit/home switches.
+I did make a mistake, though.
+I connected the _Enable_ pins of the stepper drivers to +5V, which disables them because they are _active low_.
+An easy workaround was just cutting the respective pins on the carriers off so it does not make a contact.
+This worked, because _Enable_ is internally pulled low when left open.
+I also designed the PCB to fit on the bottom of the Launchpad, on top of the female headers.
+I don't remember why I did this but I probably had a reason (maybe).

 ![img]({{site.baseurl}}/assets/img/solarTracker/breadboard.jpg)
 ![img]({{site.baseurl}}/assets/img/solarTracker/pcb_top_bottom.png)